-We are in regular contact with World Obstacle (FISO) and USA Pentathlon Multisport, a member of the U.S. Olympic & Paralympic Committee (USOPC), concerning coronavirus (COVID-19), and we are closely monitoring the Center for Disease Control (CDC) and World Health Organization (WHO) guidelines and recommendations.
+We are in regular contact with World Obstacle medical, health and safety commission, and USA Pentathlon Multisport, a member of the U.S. Olympic & Paralympic Committee (USOPC), concerning coronavirus (COVID-19), and we are closely monitoring the Center for Disease Control (CDC) and World Health Organization (WHO) guidelines and recommendations.

 USAOCR is also following guidelines from the USOPC Infectious Disease Advisory Group who has infectious disease experts from institutions around the country.
 These experts are in direct contact with the CDC, WHO, and the International Olympic Committee’s (IOC) medical staff to regularly obtain up-to-date information, disseminate this information, and establish policies and event procedures related to COVID-19.

 USAOCR provides a Racing Race Director Coronavirus Recommendations & Guidelines page for all race directors and producers regardless of their affiliation.

 World Obstacle provides a coronavirus resources page for athletes.
 Additional resources below:

 USA Obstacle Course Racing is extremely concerned with athlete health.
 We follow World Obstacle Medical Guidelines and require USAOCR championship races to employ a Medical Delegate.